DANCEcollaborative/bazaar/README.md

      - Select “Finish.”
    - You’ll get some warnings that you can ignore, so just press “OK.”
      - “This operation repacks referenced libraries. …”
-     - "JAR export finished with warnings. …”\
+     - "JAR export finished with warnings. …”
  - Login to the Linux server.
+   - Create a subdirectory within your user space, '/usr0/home/mriggs/‘, with the name of your agent — e.g., ‘weatherlegacyagent’.
+   - Copy *all* of the files within your agent’s runtime directory — but not the ‘runtime/‘ directory itself — to your new subdirectory on bazaar.

-URL format
+- URL format
  - The basic format, which we intend to simplify further, is http://SERVER_ADDRESS/login?roomName=ROOM_NAME&roomId=ROOM_NUM&id=ID_NUM&username=USER_NAME&perspective=PERSPECTIVE_NUM&html=HTML_FILE_NAME
    - SERVER_ADDRESS: The address of your Linux server.
    - ROOM_NAME: your agent’s name without the ‘agent’ at the end.